Middlebury’s International and Global Studies Program prepares students for a world requiring a global perspective.

 What is the major in International and Global Studies?

-Launched in 1996, this major is today one of the most popular majors at Middlebury College.
+Launched in 1996, International Global Studies (IGS) is today one of the most popular majors at Middlebury College.
 International and Global Studies takes advantage of the College’s historic and renowned strengths in foreign language education and area studies coverage.
 Contributing faculty are active, well-known scholars and dedicated, experienced teachers.

 Students majoring in International and Global Studies attain: